What Is GILTI and How Does It Affect My Expat Business?

 GILTI planning doesn’t have to be overwhelming.
 Here’s your clear action plan:

-- Consider the 2026 changes in current planning decisions
+3. Consider upcoming changes in current planning decisions

 With proper planning, most expat business owners can significantly reduce or eliminate their GILTI tax liability.
 The key is choosing and implementing the right strategy for your situation correctly.